-Early November I met with Esmat in Padang (West Sumatra) to finalize registration of the Indonesian Foundation through which he will Direct and operate the Suku Mentawai program.
+Early November I met with Esmat in Padang (West Sumatra) to finalize registration of the Indonesian Foundation setup to operate the Suku Mentawai program.
 Namely, the ‘Yayasan Pendidikan Global Pribumi Indonesia’.
 This is now complete.
 Big thanks to Yeni and Lizzie for their help and guidance here.

 We then travelled to Mentawai to meet with various groups, community officials, local government, partners, and to find and contract a suitable office space.
 We spoke with an awful lot of people.
 All very inspiring.
 Mostly so, the positive response for the program we received throughout the islands.